 When You Should Enroll in a Part D Plan

-If you are enrolled in Original Medicare (Parts A and/or B), you can enroll for prescription drug coverage during your Initial Enrollment Period (IEP), which is the 7 month period encompassing the 3 months before, during, and 3 months after your 65th birthday.
+If you are enrolled in Original Medicare (Parts A and/or B), you can enroll for prescription drug coverage during your Initial Enrollment Period (IEP).
+This is the 7 month period encompassing the 3 months before, during, and 3 months after your 65th birthday.

-You can also enroll in Part D during the Annual Election Period (AEP), which runs yearly from October 15 to December 7.
+You can also enroll in Part D during the Annual Election Period (AEP).
+This period runs yearly from October 15 to December 7.

 For more information on key enrollment periods to be aware of, please check out our handy Medicare Enrollment Period Chart.